stormpath/stormpath-sdk-java/docs/source/http-request-authentication.rst

    </script>

 The Bearer Token will be saved as a secure, http-only cookie and sent back to the server on all future requests.
-The plugin knows how to look for this cookie to authenticate the request.
+The Starter knows how to look for this cookie to authenticate the request.

 Or, if you prefer, your JavaScript code can inspect the HTTP response body and get the ``access_token`` value and then set the ``Authorization`` header with the value on future requests.
 For example: